 The Stanko Ranch is a small (in ranching terms) centennial ranch located just west of the town of Steamboat Springs.
 We manage a little over 2,000 acres which are contiguous.
 We have both hay ground and range (pasture).
 We manage range for our cattle in the summer and raise hay to feed our cattle in the winter.
 We have cows and bulls which produce the calves which we sell in the fall.
 This segment of the process of producing meat for your table is called a cow/calf business.

 With the development of technology, we are truly a mom and pop ranch.
-My husband and Jim manage all of the work involved in managing, producing and harvesting feed for our cattle; taking all care of the animals except for our consulting of our designated vet for animal health issues.
+My husband and I manage all of the work involved in managing, producing and harvesting feed for our cattle; taking care of all the animals except for our consulting veterinarian for animal health issues.